-- Performed stock-take procedures and agreed the samples to the final inventory listing and obtained explanations for any variances noted: - Performed substantive testing to ensure that the inventories have been recorded on a firstin-first-out basis: - Reviewed the final stock listing for any slowmoving and obsolete stock; - Recalculated inventory valuation allowance as appropriate; and - Assessed the adequacy of the related disclosures within the consolidated financial statements.
+- Performed stock-take procedures and agreed the samples to the final inventory listing and obtained explanations for any variances noted; - Performed substantive testing to ensure that the inventories have been recorded on a firstin-first-out basis; - Reviewed the final stock listing for any slowmoving and obsolete stock; - Reviewed the inventory obsolescence policy and assessed the assumptions applied by management in determining the provision for obsolescence.
+Recalculated inventory valuation allowance as appropriate; - Agreed a sample of inventory items on hand at year-end to subsequent sales invoices and comparing the carrying amount to the net realisable value; and - Assessed the adequacy of the related disclosures within the consolidated financial statements.